 - ½ teaspoon peppermint extract;

-- add a big dollop of nutella to the mixture when blending or heating;
+- add a big dollop of Nutella (why not try this homemade Nutella) to the mixture when blending or heating;

 - 1 drop of food grade peppermint essential oil (great for a Christmas time feel);

 - 1 drop of food grade wild orange essential oil;